Emmanuel Rivera Player Props: Diamondbacks vs. Cardinals

 Emmanuel Rivera At The Plate

-- Rivera has picked up a hit in 31 of 53 games this season, with multiple hits 16 times.
+- Rivera has reached base via a hit in 32 games this season (of 54 played), and had multiple hits in 17 of those games.

-- He has hit a home run in 5.7% of his games this season, and 1.5% of his trips to the plate.
+- Looking at the 54 games he has played this season, he's went deep in three of them (5.6%), and in 1.5% of his trips to the dish.

-- In 17 games this year (32.1%), Rivera has picked up an RBI, and in four of those games (7.5%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.

-- In 23 of 53 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.